Top

 Our team includes a board-certified family law attorney with a proven track record of success in complex and high-stakes divorce cases, underscoring our commitment to delivering strategic and compassionate advocacy tailored to each family’s circumstances.
 We take a holistic approach to give every case the time and personalized attention it deserves.

-If you’re preparing for divorce proceedings, put a board-certified family law attorney on your side.
+If you’re preparing for divorce proceedings, put a board-certified family law attorney in Frisco on your side.
 Call (469) 218-2802 to schedule a consultation.

 Common Types of Divorce We Handle